A guide to eco tours & responsible travel experiences in the NT

 Respecting Our Culture (ROC) certified tours

-Along the Arnhem Highway, on your way to Kakadu National Park, you’ll find Pudakul Aboriginal Cultural Tours situated next to a lush billabong connected to the Adelaide River floodplains.
+Along the Arnhem Highway, you’ll find Pudakul Aboriginal Cultural Tours situated next to a lush billabong connected to the Adelaide River floodplains.
 This experience is all about the bush tucker and traditional practices belonging to the Top End.
 Stay the night in one of their comfortable single or twin-share cabins with views of the water.

 In Kakadu and limited to 25 guests, the Aboriginal-guided and owned Guluyambi Cultural Cruise departs upstream from Cahill’s Crossing, the iconic Top End home to many crocodiles.
 Learn about traditional culture, heritage and how life continues while peacefully cruising up Kakadu’s impressively scenic East Alligator River.
 Pass through pristine water and white sandy banks before disembarking on the Arnhem Land side of the river to partake in a display of traditional hunting.

 See and learn about seldom visited areas of Kakadu National Park with Aboriginal owned and operated Ayal Aboriginal Tours.
 Guide Victor Cooper shares his fascinating stories and cultural knowledge of traditional bushfoods, buffalo hunting, rock art and ancestral connections to the country while walking around Gabarlgu Billabong and South Alligator mangrove forests.